 If the color tone is uneven on each screen, adjust the color tone balance in the Extended menu of each projector.

-Note:

-- The color tone may not be uniform even after performing color uniformity. - You cannot adjust color uniformity when the Color Mode setting is set to Dynamic. - Color Uniformity is disabled in the built-in whiteboard mode. - 1.
-Press the Menu button on the remote or control panel, select the Extended menu, and press Enter.
+(The color tone may not be uniform even after performing color uniformity.)

+Note: If you cannot adjust color uniformity, make sure the Color Mode setting is not set to Dynamic.

+1. Press the Menu button on the remote or control panel, select the Extended menu, and press Enter.

 - 2. Select the Multi-Projection setting and press Enter. - 3.
-Select the Color Uniformity menu and press Enter.
+Select Color Uniformity and press Enter.

 - 4. Select the Color Uniformity setting and press Enter. - 5.
-Set the Color Uniformity setting to On and press Enter, then press Esc. - 6.
+Select On as the Color Uniformity setting and press Enter, then press Esc. - 6.
 Select Adjustment Level and press Enter. - 7.
-Select an adjustment level and press Esc. - 8.
-Select Start Adjustments and press Enter. - 9.
+Select an adjustment level and press Esc.

+- 8. Select Start Adjustments and press Enter. - 9.
 Select the area you want to adjust and press Enter.